Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport: Examples

-Crucially, the tail contribution $\mu^L$ cancels out.
-Since the geometry of $\mathcal{H}$ is fixed and independent of the tail length $L$, this ratio is strictly independent of $d$.
-Thus, the delay function $F(k)$ converges exactly to a constant dependent only on the local trap geometry:
+Because the sequence scales only the directed tail, the $\mu^L$ terms cancel.
+The ratio is strictly independent of $d$.
+Thus, $F(k)$ converges to a constant dependent only on the fixed local trap geometry, perfectly capturing the entropic boundedness of the graph.

-This confirms that directed transport with a \emph{localized} source satisfies the invariance condition.
-The distribution of hitting times retains its shape (exponential decay from the minimum time) regardless of the distance $d$.